 Pre-Access Level 2 in Skills for Further Study in Health

-Course: Level 2 Certificate in Skills for Further Study - Health - Pre Access
+Course: Certificate in Skills for Further Study in Health Level 2 - Pre Access

 Times: 09.30 to 15.00

 To gain the certificate you will need to achieve 18 unit credits covering core and subject units.

 Who is the programme for?

 Anyone age 19 years or over.
 The Pre-Access Level 2 in Skills for Further Study in Health can help you to develop the skills you need for progression onto further study such as the Access to HE Diploma or employment.
 You will gain the study skills you need to be successful for higher levels of study.

 34 weeks at 4 and half hours a week (one day per week)